denistsoi/old.denistsoi.github.io/_posts/2014-01-02-getting-started-with-threejs-via-yeoman.md

 If you just want a stock threejs project, then this should get you going.

-Run ``grunt`` in your terminal to init a grunt server to view your project in browser.
+Run ``grunt serve`` in your terminal to init a grunt server to view your project in browser.